The cover is a very leisurely cloud I saw on the way to the library at noon when I was studying for my master's degree.

 - The pain of boredom is not easy to notice.

-- Don't try to endure boredom.
+- Don't try to endure boredom.- We need to discuss boredom:

 - Reflect on it and focus on the people and things you love.